shun4midx/shun4midx/README.md

 </p>

 ## Who is Shun?
 I don't know either.
 Hm.
-Heard he likes C++ too much though.
+Heard he likes C++ too much and always wears his black headphones though.
 Oh, and he is a junior Computer Science student.

 You may usually see me as @shun4midx online, I usually use "shun4mi" or "shun4" for most of my work as a sort of trademark.